All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I use CJC-1295 while training for a competition?

 From a physiological standpoint, CJC-1295 can support training and recovery.
-However, peptides that stimulate GH release are prohibited by many anti-doping organizations.
+But peptides that stimulate GH release are prohibited by many anti-doping organizations.
 If you compete in a tested sport, verify the rules of your governing body before using CJC-1295.

 Should I take CJC-1295 on rest days?

 Yes.
-Recovery occurs on rest days, and maintaining elevated GH and IGF-1 levels during recovery periods supports the repair processes that make you stronger.
+Recovery occurs on rest days, and maintaining improved GH and IGF-1 levels during recovery periods supports the repair processes that make you stronger.
 Most protocols call for consistent use regardless of training schedule.

 Will CJC-1295 build muscle by itself?